 - First-time homebuyers must complete the workshop offered by the Lancaster Housing Opportunity Partnership (LHOP).
 To register for the workshop, visit the LHOP Web site at www.lancasterhousing.org.

-- The employee can review the Lancaster General Health Home in the City Housing Program Agreement.
-Forms can be obtained at the Alliance Property Services office located at 607 North Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then "Home in the City."
+- The employee should review the Lancaster General Health Home in the City Housing Program Agreement.
+Forms can be obtained at Lancaster General Health’s Real Estate and Leasing office located at 607 North Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then “Home in the City."

 - Before an offer can be made on a specific property, the employee must receive verification from Lancaster General Health that the home qualifies for the program.
 The Program Administrator will confirm qualification to the employee and the financial institution.